wp-plugins/wp-attention-boxes/readme.txt

 4. Simply a convenient "display meta-box" that shows up underneath where you do your actual post or page editing, so you don't have to return to the settings to remember what they look like.

 == Changelog ==
-= 0.4 =
-* Added 2 major enhancements: 1.)
-In Settings page,as you make changes to each div, you can see that change immediately in a Preview of your DIV, floating at the top of the page, for the wyswyg benefit.
-2.)
-Rounded Corners !

 = 0.3 =
 * Added a convenient visual reference section that shows you what your DIV's look like w/o having to save your post and switch to this plugin's Settings page
 = 0.2 =